Philips Login Instructions

 Following are the instructions to connect to your Philips router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Philips router, either by ethernet cable of over WiFi.
+1. Make sure you are connected to your Philips router

 How to configure your Philips router